Genitourinary Malignancies - Board Review Summary

 AS vs RT vs RP

-ProtecT showed no overall-survival difference among active monitoring, RT, and RP, but the functional tradeoffs remain highly testable.
+ProtecT: no overall-survival difference among active monitoring, RT, and RP, but functional tradeoffs were different.
 Surgery produced the most durable incontinence and worse erectile dysfunction.
-RT caused more bowel bother, although the RT arm used older 3D techniques without IMRT, IGRT, or spacers.
+RT caused more bowel bother, though the RT arm used older techniques without modern IMRT, IGRT, or spacers.

 Conventional vs Moderate Hypofractionation